 The New Jersey online poker market was thought to be groundbreaking.
 Six online poker sites entered New Jersey with the hopes of being the trailblazer.
 The market was only able to support two platforms.

 The New Jersey legislature legalized online poker and casino games in the state in December 2012.
 Gov. Chris Christie conditionally vetoed the original language of the bill.
 Christie insisted that more funds go towards problem gambling resources.

 He also demanded that the tax rate be 15 percent, as opposed to the 10 percent proposed by state lawmakers.
 It only took one day for the New Jersey legislature to approve the changes and the governor to sign it into law.

 Borgata is the strongest brand in the Atlantic City gaming market.
-That carried over onto the Internet.
+That carried over onto the online gambling side.
 Borgata and its partner Party Poker dominated the New Jersey online poker world in the early days.

 Delaware legal online poker

 Delaware was the second state to legalize and regulate online gambling.
 It was legalized through the state legislature in June 2013.

 Online casino games went live on October 31, 2013.
 The online poker network opened on November 8, 2013.

 Delaware offers online poker and casino games through its state lottery.
 Interactive gaming is marketed through its three video lottery racinos: